 Ehlinger throws 3 TD passes, No. 12 Texas beats Rice 48-13

-HOUSTON (AP) — Sam Ehlinger threw for 279 yards and three touchdowns, Jake Smith caught six passes for 75 yards and two touchdowns and No. 12 Texas rebounded from its first loss of the season with a 48-13 rout of Rice on Saturday night.
+Sam Ehlinger threw for 279 yards and three touchdowns, Jake Smith caught six passes for 75 yards and two touchdowns and No. 12 Texas rebounded from its first loss of the season with a 48-13 rout of Rice.

+“We said all week elite teams, you don’t prove to yourself you’re an elite team by winning every top 10 matchup that you face,” Herman said.
+“Obviously, we wish we would have played better last week, but this week was going to be the big test to prove to ourselves that we could prepare, train, take care of our bodies at an elite level.
+And then, obviously, we had to go out there and play and start fast, and I thought both sides of the ball really, really showed they believed in that.”

 Ehlinger threw a 25-yard touchdown pass to Roschon Johnson to cap the opening drive before throwing touchdown passes of 53 yards and 12 yards to Smith in the first half.
 Ehlinger finished 23 of 27 passing in less than three quarters.